 259 during warm seasons, the bark beetle produce multiple generations in a year (Annila, 1969; Baier

-260 et al., 2007) and can easily attack these stressed trees.
+260 et al., 2007) that can easily attack these stressed trees.
 At the other hand, pure even-aged spruce

 261 stands of the Plains and Ardenne are significantly more sensible to pests attacks (Faccoli and

-262 Bernardinelli, 2014; Jactel et al., 2021) then the spruce trees beneficing from continuous cover
+262 Bernardinelli, 2014; Jactel et al., 2021) than the spruce trees beneficing from continuous cover

 263 forestry in mixed stands of the native forest in the Vosges mountains.
 Rapid harvesting of trees